- How are brain and spinal cord tumors in children treated?

 These tumors are usually treated similarly to those of the same type in the brain.

 Meningiomas near the spinal cord are often cured by surgery.
 Some ependymomas can be cured by surgery as well.
-If an ependymoma cannot be completely removed, radiation therapy will be given after surgery.
+If an ependymoma can’t be removed completely, radiation therapy will be given after surgery.

 Choroid plexus tumors